- Employees who receive a regular appointment and who are employed for 20 hours per week

 Current employees that experience a change in status or qualify for a special enrollment right must submit an application for changes and supporting documentation to Human Resources within 30 days of the event (unless otherwise stated in our Change in Status & Special Enrollment Rights Summary).
 If the application is not received by HR within 30 days, the employee must wait until the next annual open enrollment to enroll, change their current benefit elections, or to remove coverage.

 Review the Change in Status & Special Enrollment Rights Summary to learn more and review the Change in Status Checklist if you experience a change in status or qualify for a special enrollment right.

 Annual Open Enrollment Period

-The annual open enrollment period is the only time, other than when initial eligibility or a special enrollment period, during which employees and dependents may enroll, remove coverage, or change benefit elections.
-The annual enrollment period generally occurs in February of each year for changes that take effect the beginning of the plan year, which is April 1st.
+The annual open enrollment period is the only time, other than when initially eligible or special enrollment period/change in status, during which employees and dependents may enroll, remove coverage, or change current benefit elections.
+The annual enrollment period generally occurs for a set timeframe in February of each year for changes that take effect the beginning of the plan year, which is April 1st.

 View Your Current Benefits

 Employee/Manager Self Service (EMSS) (Intranet link) provides current employees access to view their current benefit elections and other personal information.

 PayrollAccess payroll forms, direct deposit information, paydays, and more.